Heavy Unit

 In Conclusion

 Decent sums up Heavy Unit the best.
 It is entertaining for what it is but at the same time it won’t knock your socks off either.
 The one interesting feature in the game is executed far better in other titles like Android Assault and Macross 2036.
-With so many choices available you would really have to be hard up for yet another shooter to sink this low.
+With so many options you would have to be hard up for yet another shooter to sink this low.